knighthat/Kreate-docs/docs/usr/FAQ/how-to-make-a-good-issue-ticket.md

 The app is currently maintained by [@KnightHat](https://github.com/knighthat).
 That means, all development, distributing releases, and handling tickets are done by **1 single person**.

-Every ticket must be examinate carefully before taking actions, including duplicate tickets.
+Every ticket must be examine carefully before taking actions, including duplicate tickets.
 It takes a certain amount of time to do, so, if 10 tickets are the same, it'll take 10 times the time to handle.

 :::info
 The more time a dev has to spend on ticket, the less time he/she has to spend on development.
 :::